dhalbrook/undici-examples/README.md

 **Fetching faster with Undici**

-Way back in 2022, in the before times, [Node.js](http://Node.js) had no native fetch support.
-It was added in the Node 18 release, and the library underpinning this was called “[Undici](https://undici.nodejs.org)” (latin for eleven).
-In the past three years, [Node.js](http://Node.js) has continued to develop and improve, and behind the scenes so has Undici.
+Way back in 2022, in the before times, Node.js had no native fetch support.
+It was added in the Node 18 release, and the library underpinning this was called "Undici" (latin for eleven).
+In the past three years, Node.js has continued to develop and improve, and behind the scenes so has Undici.

-Anyone who has written a non-trivial project using fetch on the server, be it in middleware or underpinning isomorphic data calls on the UI layer, knows that often enough data fetching becomes a performance bottleneck.
-However, often we just blindly call “fetch” and hope for the best, because it’s not readily apparent that other options are available.
+Anyone who has written a non-trivial project using fetch on the server, be it in middleware or underpinning isomorphic API calls on the UI layer, knows that often enough data fetching becomes a performance bottleneck.
+Most often we simply call "fetch" and hope for the best, because it's not readily apparent that other options are available.

-The fetch spec, as implemented by [Node.js](http://Node.js), uses a globally scoped dispatcher backed by Undici, and this dispatcher underpins all fetch calls.
+The fetch spec, as implemented by Node.js, uses a globally scoped dispatcher backed by Undici, and this dispatcher underpins all fetch calls.
 It works well and works as expected, which is a testament to sensible defaults.
-But the Node.js fetch implementation also allows for a custom dispatcher to be passed, like this:
+But the Node.js fetch implementation also allows for a custom dispatcher to be passed to the fetch call site, like this:
 ```typescript
 const dispatcher = ???